Rahm wins LIV Golf season points title, then falls in playoff to Munoz in Indianapolis

 Rahm took the season points title from Joaquin Niemann, a five-time winner this season.
 Niemann shot a 66 to tie for fourth at 17 under, his first top-10 finish of the year that he didn't win.

-Munoz led Torque GC to the team event championship.
-Torque finished at 64 under to break the LIV record of 53 under.
+Munoz and Niemann led Torque GC to the team event championship with a record 64-under total.
+The broke the LIV mark of 53 under.

 Ian Poulter birdied four of his last five holes for a 67 to tie for 17th and avoid relegation from the tour.
 Majesticks teammate Henrik Stenson was relegated, missing a 20-foot birdie putt on the final hole that would have keep him on the tour and left Poulter out.